quill-mention/quill-mention/README.md

 require("quill-mention");
 ```

-Importing quill-mention automagically adds it to Quill modules.
+Importing quill-mention automatically adds it to Quill modules.

 Now you only need to pass quill-mention config to quill.